rwkeane/tsercom/README.md

 - Re-connection upon disconnection due to network conditions.

 NOTE: It is perfectly find to reverse this and have the Tsercom SERVER host the gRPC Server.
-Doing so will just lost the consistency of CallerID across client restarts.
+Doing so will just lose the consistency of CallerID across client restarts.